Skip to content

 • “Canyon Ridge by Lennar”

-Step 3: Write New Construction–Focused SEO Content
+Step 5: Draft New Construction–Focused Content

-• The builder or developer
+• Builder or developer information

-• Types of homes being built
+• Types of homes and floor plans

-• Construction timelines or phases
+• Construction phases or timelines

 • Lot availability or build options